beckpull/password-generator/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 * This README file was created using the template found at: https://github.com/othneildrew/Best-README-Template

+#### Disclaimer:
+> I utilized several Javascript articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs **as references** for the majority of the javascript code attached.
+>
+>**All of the utilized information has been altered in order to fit this project.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>